NVSL/NOVA/README.md

 * Atomic metadata update: each directory operation is atomic.
 * Atomic data update; for each `write` operation, the file data and the inode are updated in a transactional way.
-* Atomic `msync`: NOVA supports `mmap` operation, and modified data is committed to NVM atomically on each `msync` operation.
+* DAX-mmap: NOVA supports DAX-mmap which maps NVMM pages directly to the user space.

 With atomicity guarantees, NOVA is able to recover from system failures and restore to a consistent state.